nicholaswmin/automap/.github/benchmark/README.md

   the run commands, as seen below

 > note: review apps can take > 10 minutes to prepare when first created.\
-> note: The review app name is not the same as the pipeline name.
+> note: the review "app name" is not the same as the "pipeline name".

 ### Provision necessary add-ons